drviruses/rotation-of-square-matrix/README.md

     You will be asked wether to roatate the Matrix in clockwise or in Anti-Clockwise direction

-    This code does not do alter the Matrix , it just print the pattern.
+    This code does not do alter the Matrix , it just prints the pattern.